Linux client

 No extra software is needed on a Linux client system, but you need to use the appropriate options with the ssh command as explained on the page on OpenSSH.

-The KU Leuven/UHasselt, UAntwerp, and VUB clusters also offer support for visualization software through Virtual Network Computing (VNC).
+Most VSC sites offer some form of support for visualization software through Virtual Network Computing (VNC).
 VNC renders images on the cluster and transfers the resulting images to your client device.
-VNC clients are available for Windows, macOS, Linux, Android and iOS.
+VNC clients are available for Windows, macOS, Linux, Android, iOS or can be even used directly on web browsers.

-• On the VUB clusters, TigerVNC is supported on all nodes.
-See our documentation on running graphical applications for instructions.
+On the VUB clusters, TigerVNC is supported on all nodes.
+See the documentation on remote desktop sharing for instructions.

 Eclipse is a popular multi-platform Integrated Development Environment (IDE) very well suited for code development on clusters.